BBaysinger/bb-portfolio/docs/fluid-responsive-system.md

 font-size: calc(1.5rem + 1.5rem * var(--fluid-percent-320-640));
 ```

-`staticRange` does not require JS variables; it computes the interpolation factor directly from `100vw`.
+`lerpRange` does not require JS variables; it computes the interpolation factor directly from `100vw`.

 ### Real-time Updates